ggerganov/llama.cpp/examples/main/README.md

 Example usage: `--mirostat 2 --mirostat-lr 0.05 --mirostat-ent 3.0`

+### XTC Sampling

+-   `--xtc-probability N`: Sets the chance for token removal (checked once on sampler start) (default: 0.0).
+-   `--xtc-threshold N`: Sets a minimum probability threshold for tokens to be removed (default: 0.1).

+Exclude Top Choices (XTC) is a unique sampler that is designed to remove top tokens from consideration and avoid more obvious and repetitive outputs.
+With a chance of `xtc-probability` it searches for tokens with probabilities of `xtc-threshold` and above, then removes all such tokens except the least probable one.

+By removing top tokens XTC can improve the variety of answers, break writing clichés and inhibit repition, since clichés and repeated phrases are usually more likely to appear.
+By keeping the last token above the threshold, XTC ensures that the answer is still coherent.
+XTC is meant to be used for creative tasks, but feel free to experiment with different settings for different models.

+Being experimental and unique, XTC is disabled by default.
+The recommended combination of samplers is Min-P followed by XTC on its default settings: `--sampling-seq mx --min-p 0.02 --xtc-probability 0.5`.

+Example usage: `--xtc-probability 0.5 --xtc-threshold 0.1`

 ### Logit Bias

 -   `-l TOKEN_ID(+/-)BIAS, --logit-bias TOKEN_ID(+/-)BIAS`: Modify the likelihood of a token appearing in the generated text completion.